 2. Waste & recycling

-Working in partnership with Suez, this course introduces participants to jobs and apprenticeships within the waste and recycling sector, including processing domestic and business waste, recycling and re-use initiatives, specialist processors, logistics, office based and education roles.
+This course introduces participants to jobs and apprenticeships within the waste and recycling sector, including processing domestic and business waste, recycling and re-use initiatives, specialist processors, logistics, office based and education roles.

 Participants will attend workshop sessions that cover legal requirements and targets, hierarchy of waste, waste minimisation and recycling.
 Plus they will participate in site visits to different recycling and recovery facilities.